clanehin/squishy-metrics/src/squishy-capture/README.md

 Networking to the endpoint must be reliable, or data loss will occur.

- * merge - the merge algorithm object, usually just require('legion-metrics').merge
+ * merge - the merge algorithm object, usually just require('squishy-metrics').merge
  * endpoint - the URL of the metrics collection endpoint
  * interval - the collection interval in milliseconds